You say there’s no such thing?

 I have pickled shrimp for menus but not at the beach…it’s gumbo time for us!
 But since you mentioned it, I think I will grab some vinegar and herbs for the trip.
 I am counting the days until I see Nashville in the rearview mirror!

 It seems to me that you like Nashville.
 You’re not from there, and you’ve not left there.
-So, what is it that you like about Nashville?
+What is it that you like about Nashville?
 And what is it that you think is goofy about Nashville?
 Or am I mistaken, and you just don’t have anywhere else to go?

 I am a Fort Lauderdale gal.
 The ocean runs through my veins!
 I left when I was 25, and I brought all those sunspots right along with my suitcase!

-Ernie really wants to move back to the water, real bad, and he has for years.
-He has the ocean in his blood too.
-He grew up in Eastham, which is the narrowest point on Cape Cod.
-He grew up being a surfer boy, and a fisherman, and a scalloper.
 Oops, time for a story…when Ernie was 18, he worked on a scallop boat.
 Drags were out on the boat, and they were all playing cards on the lower deck.
 He went up top to pee off the side of the boat.
 A swell hit the boat and it was “bye now”- he went over the side!
-He kicked off his new boots, and saw the lights of the boat disappear.
+He kicked off his new boots and saw the lights of the boat disappear.
 (Scary!)
 Someone still in the card game realized Ernie was taking longer than normal.
 Cards down and up they go, and no Ernie.
 Ern has one of those monster-loud whistles, and he began the call for survival…or “get me the hell out of this cold-ass water!”
 Up came the drags and he saw the lights…luckily the boat lights!

 There is something about southern folks.
 Rules of respect and hospitality are passed down from generation to generation.
 It is in their blood (right next to whiskey!).
 You can feel it and you can see it.
 Good people, and not so good people, still shake your hand, look you in the eye, and ask you how your mama’s doing.
 “Yes sir” and “yes ma’am” are heard and listened to more than mating tree frogs!
 And if someone says, “well bless your cotton socks” it means they care about you!